dinindunz/dini-test-poc/rag/docs/qna/04_metadata_in_embeddings.md

 ---

-When vectorising code, should rich metadata (annotations, class names, layers) be included in the embedded content, or only stored as filterable metadata?
-What are the tradeoffs of each approach?

 Rich metadata (annotations, class names, layers) should be included in the embedded content for better semantic search, while also being stored as filterable metadata for hybrid search.
 This is the industry best practice for code RAG systems.
 Here are the tradeoffs:

 ### Two Approaches to Code Vectorisation